juniorrrfagundes/MMM-MonthCalendar/README.md

 - Displays a calendar for the current month.
 - Highlights the current day in red.
-- Includes a header with the text "Calendar" and a horizontal line below it.
+- Includes a header with the text "current month" and a horizontal line below it.
 - Updates automatically at midnight and every 24 hours.

 ## Installation